 Just what you need, ANOTHER cost of doing business!
 Haven't you spent enough on your operations?
-Now someone puts the idea of an inspection program out in front of you.
+Now someone puts the idea of an survey program out in front of you.
 How much effort will this take?
 What is the cost?
 Why bother?
 All valid questions.

-Well, an effective inspection program could be very necessary.
+Well, an effective survey program could be very necessary.
 Actually, it IS very necessary whether you think so or not.
 After all, who REALLY knows their property business that intimately?
 It could be that the book is rather aged.
 Or, a portion of the book may have been inherited or purchased and is simply an unknown to you.
 Perhaps the properties simply haven't been reviewed within the past 3-5 years.
 What hazards, what conditions are out there that may be a bit “scary” to uncover?
 What about insurance-to-value?
 Is the book adequately priced?
 After all, exactly what are you insuring?

-Who is best suited to inspect?
+Who is best suited to survey?

 Whether you do it yourself or have another resource provide it, consider:

 An experienced resource that can review the risk as an unbiased 3rd party and as a strong underwriting resource to you.
 While you may not be able to be there, this person is there to uncover what you need to know on the property as your "eyes and ears" in the field and should provide you with photos and documentation that clearly disclose the property in “as is condition”.

 A resource that is knowledgeable, professional, and dedicated to meet your needs.
 The last thing you need is an agitated insured due to unprofessionalism on the part of a field rep. You need the experience and ability of a resource to provide you with high quality property insurance risk assessment.
 Ideally, a resource that has the necessary insurance background to identify underwriting hazards.